wyvernh/calendar/README.md

 approximation of the corresponding Argam numeral, created by Micheal de Vlieger of the Dozenal Society of America).
-This project is primarily inspired by the Dozenal Solstice Calendar (with which it shares its epoch and season day distribution concept) and the ancient Chinese calendar (from which it borrows the fifteen-day solar term, and the calibration of these terms to the solar longitude as observed by the earth).
+This project is primarily inspired by the Dozenal Solstice Calendar (with which it shares its epoch and season day distribution concept) and the traditional Chinese calendar (from which it borrows the fifteen-day solar term, and the calibration of these terms to the solar longitude as observed by the earth).
 The calendar can be reproduced from the following constraints: